kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

 By default, the driver controller tolerates taint `CriticalAddonsOnly` and has `tolerationSeconds` configured as `300`; and the driver node tolerates all taints.
 If you don't want to deploy the driver node on all nodes, please set Helm `Value.node.tolerateAllTaints` to false before deployment.
 Add policies to `Value.node.tolerations` to configure customized toleration for nodes.

 #### Deploy driver
-Please see the compatibility matrix before you deploy the driver

 To deploy the CSI driver:
 ```sh